YiOuO/YiOuO.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Mechanical Engineering (Course 2) graduate student in the [MIT Media Lab](https://www.media.mit.edu/) and am advised by [Ramesh Raskar](https://www.media.mit.edu/people/raskar/overview/).
-Before arriving at MIT, I received my Bachelor's Degree in Mechanical Engineering and Computer Sciences at the [University of Wisconsin - Madison](https://www.wisc.edu). under the direction of [Prof. Dan Negrut](https://sbel.wisc.edu/negrut-dan/).
+I'm a Mechanical Engineering (Course 2) graduate research assistant in the [MIT Media Lab](https://www.media.mit.edu/) and am advised by [Ramesh Raskar](https://www.media.mit.edu/people/raskar/overview/).
+Before arriving at MIT, I received my Bachelor's Degree in Mechanical Engineering and Computer Sciences at the [University of Wisconsin - Madison](https://www.wisc.edu) under the direction of [Prof. Dan Negrut](https://sbel.wisc.edu/negrut-dan/).
 My research interests include robotics, simulation, and deep learning.
+I'm particularly interested in the co-design of intelligent software and intelligent hardware to improve upon human-engineered systems.

 <!-- In my free time, I enjoy being outdoors, especially doing exerting activities such as hiking and running.
 I enjoy traveling, preferably to places with mountains.
 While traveling, I've been trying to get into photography, but I'm still a novice.
 I also cook when I can, and eat Ben & Jerry's when I can't. -->